vikejs/vike-react/packages/vike-react-styled-jsx/README.md

  - [Vike > CSS-in-JS > Collect styles](https://vike.dev/css-in-js#collect-styles)
  - [styled-jsx README > Server Side Rendering](https://github.com/vercel/styled-jsx#server-side-rendering)

-To explore how the integration works, have a look at the source code which is small.
+For more details, have a look at the source code, which is small.
 For full control [consider ejecting](https://vike.dev/eject).

 <br/>